gibus/SpreadRevolutionaryDate/README.md

 ## General options

-These options should appear outside of any section of the cofiguration file.
+These options should appear outside of any section of the configuration file.

 ### twitter